sunfishcode/wasm-reference-manual/WebAssembly.md

  - `$align` is required to be a [power of 2].
  - `$align` is required to be at most the number of [accessed bytes].
- - The module is required to contain a default linear-memory space.
+ - The module is required to contain a default linear memory.

 [power of 2]: https://en.wikipedia.org/wiki/Power_of_two